djwilkins/Complete-Intro-to-React-v5/README.md

 npm install -D babel-eslint eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react

 # Also updated .eslintrc "extends" (sets of rules) and "plugins" (abilities) to utilize the above, "rules" (to not use type script for now and allow console logging with a warning)

+# Note: Brian said that this .eslintrc.json file is basically the .eslintrc.json file he uses for all his projects at this point.